apiato/apiato/docs/_docs/features/authentication.md

 When this grant type is used, your server needs to authenticate the Client App first (ensuring the request is coming from your trusted frontend App) and then needs to check if the user credentials are correct (ensuring the user is registered and has the right access), before issuing an access token.

-> Note:
+**Note:**
-> - On register: the API returns user data.
+- On register: the API returns user data.
 You will need to log that user in (using the same credentials he passed) to get his Access Token and make other API calls.
-> - On login: the API returns the user Access Token with Refresh Token.
+- On login: the API returns the user Access Token with Refresh Token.
 You will need to request the User data by making another call to the user endpoint, using his Access Token.

 **How it works:**